Table of Contents

 If the client doesn’t like it, then it’s not worth a second of the effort.

-In the graphic and web design industry, selling your idea is quite the paradox.
+In the graphics and web design industry, selling your idea is quite the paradox.

 A competent Graphic designer equipped with the skills, knowledge and every necessary bit of expertise can easily lose a battle against client stubbornness.